jenkinsci/drupal-developer-plugin/README.md

 `php composer.phar install`
   * Tool Home: `.`

-For some reason the automatic installers seem to run every time Jenkins runs a Drush command, so it might be more efficient to install Drush manually than using an automatic intaller.
+For some reason the automatic installer seems to run every time Jenkins runs a Drush command, so it is better to install Drush manually than using an automatic intaller.

 ##### 3. Create Project